explainableaixai/machinelearning/README.md

 One important disadvantage of permutation feature importance is that the results may be misleading if we are using features that have high correlation.

+### Data Visualizations

+An important to provide stakeholders in companies with accurate information regarding AI explainability is to present the stories with data visualizations.
+[Data Visualizations Consulting](http://www.datavisualizations.org/) has in general become an important field, as more and more companies rely on the power of visuzalizations to present their work both internally as well as to outside audience.
+One of the applications for explainable AI is to help content marketers better understand what is the reason why they rank high or low on search engines for given keywords.
+[Tools for finding keywords](https://unicornseo.com/) are very important for all those that want to improve their search rankings.

 ## Useful resources: